garbear/repository.libretro/README.md

 * changelog.txt (not yet generated - still a work-in-progress)
 * icon.png (optional, stored in /addons)
 * fanarat.jpb (optional, stored in /addons)
-* resources/ - folder for more generated XBMC stuff, like setting.xml and language files
+* resources/ - folder for more generated XBMC stuff, like settings.xml and language files
 * Possibly other XBMC stuff.
 I'm not an add-on expert

 Libretro cores might need other files like BIOSes or configuration scripts.
 These are stored in /addons.
 Currently, `create_release.py` ignores these extra files (as we don't have any yet).